Omotu Bissong: Pageants

 In 2003, Bissong – then credited as Celia Bissong – made history by becoming the first Most Beautiful Girl in Nigeria winner from the South-South (Regina Askia, another South-South native, had only won by default when she replaced Bianca Onoh in 1989).
 Her platform was HIV/AIDS Awareness, and Tourism Promotion, and her reign saw her compete at Miss Universe and Miss World.

 Modelling

-Bissong worked as a model in Nigeria before moving to America, where she signed up with another model agency whilst studying Accounting at the City University of New York.
-In an interview with The Vanguard in 2008, Bissong criticised discrimination against black models in the American fashion industry, and admitted she was facing strong competition.
-Upon her return to Nigeria, she opened a model management company in a bid to restore professionalism in the industry.
+Bissong worked as a model in Nigeria before moving to America, where she signed up with another modeling agency whilst studying Accounting at the City University of New York.
+In an interview with The Vanguard in 2008, Bissong criticised discrimination against black models in the American fashion industry, and admitted she was facing strong competition.Upon her return to Nigeria, she opened a model management company in a bid to restore professionalism in the industry.

 Television

 Since returning to her home country in 2009, Bissong has worked in television, presenting The Peak Talent Hunt Show, and Africa Awakes on DSTV.
 As an actress, Bissong was in the Ghanaian movie Be My Guest with Nadia Buari and Chris Attoh, and is currently starring in the African adaptation of Desperate Housewives as stay-at-home mother Funke Lawal loosely based on Lynette Scavo in the original series.